-1.1 Introducing the Prestige 623R-A1 ADSL Dual-link Router
+1.1 Introducing the Prestige

-Your Prestige integrates a high-speed 10/100Mbps auto-negotiating LAN interface and a high-speed DSL port into a single package.
+Your Prestige integrates high-speed 10/100Mbps auto-negotiating LAN interface(s) and a high-speed ADSL port into a single package.
 The Prestige is ideal for high-speed Internet browsing and making LAN-to-LAN connections to remote networks.
-Provided with both USB and Ethernet ports, computers can share local resources (such as printers and files) and access to the Internet - simultaneously.
+The Prestige is an ADSL router compatible with the ADSL/ADSL2/ADSL2+ standards.
+Maximum data rates attainable by the Prestige for each standard are shown in the next table.